DimaZeland/Java-Software-Engineer/04-JDBC/jdbc-starter/README.md

 ## JDBC Starter

-A project that implements the main features of working with JDBC, Connection Pool, Transactions, DAO.
+ℹ️ A project that implements the main features of working with JDBC, Connection Pool, Transactions, DAO.
 The project uses PostgreSQL database and Apache Maven build system.